 The other day, I decided to call my dad while on a relaxed evening walk.
 I’m sure every person has the same old topics you end up talking about with your parents or family members.
 For my dad and me, we tend to talk about travel, politics, Korea, and the occasional life updates.

 Recently, we’ve introduced a new topic into our father-daughter repertoire: work.
-More specifically, we talk a lot about how to "work well" (especially as introverts).
+We talk a lot about how to "work well" (especially as introverts).

 In these conversations, I like to bring up things I’m struggling with or need clarity on.
 My dad usually talks about the small things he notices between how he thinks about work as a Korean immigrant and the tension it sometimes creates with the way Western work culture can often be.